History and culture of substituted amphetamines: Recreational use

 Both amphetamine and methamphetamine are used recreationally as euphoriants and aphrodisiacs, with methamphetamine being the more common recreational drug due to precursor availability and relative ease to manufacture.
 According to a National Geographic TV documentary on methamphetamine, "an entire subculture known as party and play is based around methamphetamine use."
 Members of this drug-based subculture, which consists almost entirely of homosexual male methamphetamine users located in San Francisco, will typically meet up through internet dating sites and have sex.
 Due to its strong stimulant and aphrodisiac effects and inhibitory effect on ejaculation, with repeated use, these sexual encounters will sometimes occur continuously for several days.
 The crash following the use of methamphetamine in this manner is very often severe, with marked hypersomnia.

 Slang terms

 Slang terms for methamphetamine, especially common among illicit drug users, are numerous and vary from region to region.
-Some names are crystal meth, meth, speed, crystal, ice, shards, shabu or shaboo, side, glass, gak, jib, crank, batu, tweak, piko, rock, tina, fast, pep, yaba, and cold.
+Some names are crystal meth, meth, speed, crystal, ice, ice cream, shards, shabu or shaboo, side, glass, gak, jib, crank, batu, tweak, piko, rock, tina, fast, pep, yaba, and cold.
 Terms vary by region, subculture, and individual preference; some of these regional and local names include: Philopon in East Asia, P in New Zealand, "ya ba" (Thai for "Crazy Medicine") in Thailand, bato (Filipino for rock or stone) in the Philippines, angel delight in Scotland, and tik in South Africa.
 Vint, Russian for "a screw", refers to a very impure homemade form of methamphetamine in Russia.
 In Thailand and Myanmar, ya ba pills have many slang terms, "WY", such as "Athee" (Burmese for fruit), and "88".
 In Sweden tjack is a common slang term.